Cognizant Technology Solutions Corp. (CTSH) Shares Soar Above 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Cognizant Technology Solutions Corp.
-(CTSH) is $72.92, which is -$0.77 below the current market price.
-The public float for CTSH is 500.44M, and currently, short sellers hold a 1.89% ratio of that floaft.
-The average trading volume of CTSH on January 09, 2024 was 3.26M shares.
+The average price recommended by analysts for Cognizant Technology Solutions Corp.
+(CTSH) is $73.75, which is -$4.22 below the current market price.
+The public float for CTSH is 500.44M and currently, short sellers hold a 2.07% of that float.
+On January 16, 2024, CTSH’s average trading volume was 3.31M shares.

 CTSH’s Market Performance

 The stock of Cognizant Technology Solutions Corp.
-(CTSH) has seen a -2.44% decrease in the past week, with a 5.09% rise in the past month, and a 8.62% gain in the past quarter.
-The volatility ratio for the week is 1.30%, and the volatility levels for the past 30 days are at 1.38% for CTSH..
-The simple moving average for the past 20 days is -0.43% for CTSH’s stock, with a 10.78% simple moving average for the past 200 days.
+(CTSH) has seen a 7.04% increase in the past week, with a 8.22% rise in the past month, and a 18.21% gain in the past quarter.
+The volatility ratio for the week is 1.93%, and the volatility levels for the past 30 days are at 1.55% for CTSH.
+The simple moving average for the last 20 days is 4.61% for CTSH stock, with a simple moving average of 16.67% for the last 200 days.

 Analysts’ Opinion of CTSH